JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 differential equation's derivative makes this equation known as a delay differential equation (DDE).
-Since [DifferentialEquations.jl handles DDEs](http://docs.juliadiffeq.org/latest/tutorials/dde_example.html) through the same interface as ODEs, it they can be used as a layer in Flux.jl as well.
+Since [DifferentialEquations.jl handles DDEs](http://docs.juliadiffeq.org/latest/tutorials/dde_example.html) through the same interface as ODEs, it can be used as a layer in Flux.jl as well.
 Here's an example:

 ```julia